marcelom/marceloatstanford/posts/welcometothenewsite.md

 There were several reasons for that.
 They are (not in any specific order):

  1. I wanted to play with static content generators: I really do like the idea - you create content based on a markdown language, and then it gets converted to a static site based on a template.
-There are innumerous advantages (and disadvantages as well) to this.
- 2. I wanted something fast.
-Yes... something even faster than a wiki.
+ 2. I wanted something fast: Yes... something even faster than a wiki.
 With a static site, all content is already generated.
 There is no dynamic processing of any kind.
  3. I wanted to learn it: I saw [this](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html) post and it inspeired me.
 I really liked the approach and decided to play with it.
 Since I am not a big fan of Ruby (sorry Ruby folks...), I immediately searched for something in Python.
 I found [Pelican](http://getpelican.com/) !
  4. I wanted to share more easily: by being allowed to make the posts in a flexible and portable markdown language, I am future-proofing my posts.
 I am not particularly stuck to a specific wiki syntax.
 There were a few options available, but I decided to start small and go with [Markdown](http://daringfireball.net/projects/markdown/).
  5. I wanted version control: This is absolutely a must !!!
 No questiosn asked.
 I use git for pretty much everything I do.
 I use GitHub a lot as well.
 The idea was to integrate the commit process to an auto-deployment hook that generates the site and deploys it on demand, every time there is a new post (or change).
 I will provide more details on this in another post.
  6. I wanted flexibility: This is another must.
 I want to be able to theme my site in whatever way I want.
 I also want to be able to deploy it however and wherever I want.
 That way I retain full control and full flexibility.
 My posts and data are not stuck in a database somewhere else, and I dont need to limit myself to a select hand of templates with somewhat limited flexibility.
+Plus, with auto-deployment, I can jsut make a change to my git repository (only directly at GitHub, for example) and have it publish it automatically, and with all the features above.

 ## What to expect ?